namelessshipping/namelessshipping/README.md

 - i have multiple githubs SORRY LMFAOO @meowgana @yukikazekamina @slushieduo all me, ok?ok
 - don't be afraid to whisper me whenever
 - love making friends, will accept friend requests immediately er...
-- may have trouble talking to people, im sorry if i come across as weird
+- i like changing skins to match people, but don't mean it to indicate ships unless wanted :p
 - CHECCKKKK SP/RENTRY FOR MORE DETAILSSS